Annex-Engineering/Annex-Engineering_User_Mods/Printers/K3/everycoloryouare-M5_Tophat/Readme.md

 - Maintain original design aesthetic

 ## Important Printing Notes
 - There are two versions of the corner pieces which use either M5 8mm Dia x 7mm Length Heat Set Inserts found in the K3 BOM, or regular M5 Nuts.
-The STLs are separated into folders by fastener type, (though only the corner pieces are different).
+The STLs are separated into folders by fastener type.
 - The printed pieces are large and fit together tightly and are therefore sensitive to material shrinkage.
 A 0.5-1.0% shrinkage will cause the corner bolt holes (which are separated by 280mm on a side) to be off by 1.4-2.8mm and the top panel will not line up correctly.
 - The STL files are pre-compensated for 0.6% shrinkage which should be good for ABS or ASA.
 For different shrink amounts, instead print the .step files (which are uncompensated) and scale them appropriately.